anon-blue/anon.blue/README.txt

 dfsdfsdfsdfedege
-                               avalon is being a hige bit hc and i cant fucking stand it like what the actual fuck she keeps blowing meo ff and honestly i dont have to stand for that. its totally unfair and uncool. like i understand that yo u mom is in town but like, dont commit to skyping them!!! stop committing to it when yyyyyyyyyyyywdwdwdwdwdfuvkawpidfmapwmpdfmwp#incldeowkdopakwodaokdpoapdokaod kawopdkopakdopakwpokss we can fuck ukkkknge the boss of this gy,yyyyyyyyyyyyyyyy
+                               avalon is being a hige bit hc and i cant fucking stand it like what the actual fuck she keeps blowing meo ff and honestly i dont have to iiiiiiiiiujjui. its totally unfair and uncool. like i understand that yo u mom is in town but like, dont commit to skyping them!!! stop committing to it when yyyyyyyyyyyywdwdwdwdwdfuvkawpidfmapwmpdfmwp#incldeowkdopakwodaokdpoapdokaod kawopdkopakdopakwpokss we can fuck ukkkknge the boss of this gy,yyyyyyyyyyyyyyyy